 Article processing fee

-The article processing fee is used to cover the expenses of the maintenance of the Journal's basic operations and article production.
+The Journal of Health Sciences is run on a non-profit basis.
+Publisher covers nearly 90% of the expenses of publishing.
+Nevertheless, authors are required to participate in the cost of publishing with the article processing fees.
 If the article is accepted part of the article processing fee may be used for English language editing in selected cases.

 Article processing fee of 250 EUR applies to all the submissions after January 15th, 2020.